s417-lama/ppopp21-preemption-artifact/README.md

 ## Setup

-Modify `envs.bash` to change the path to Intel compilers and the number of cores.
+Modify `envs.bash` to change the path to Intel compilers, the number of cores, and the number of sockets.

 Try
 ```